rpe/rpe.github.io/_drafts/right-in-the-go-bag.markdown

 **Breath Mints**.
 [Altoid Smalls](http://www.amazon.com/gp/product/B001QWEL1U/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B001QWEL1U&linkCode=as2&tag=myhomepag01ba-20).
 Because every post-apocalyptic movie I've seen has a romance.

 **Gloves**.
-You never know what you're going to need to do with your hands, but you absolutely can't injure them in a survival situation.
-I pack a set of work gloves.
+You absolutely can't injure your hands in a survival situation.
+I pack a set of [CLC work gloves](http://www.amazon.com/gp/product/B0002YPZLI/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B0002YPZLI&linkCode=as2&tag=myhomepag01ba-20).

 **Shoes**.
 If your bag is intended to get you home from wherever your vehicle may be stranded, pack an extra pair of sturdy shoes/boots.
 Those $600 [Santoni's](http://santonishoes.com) look great but may not serve you well hiking
 40 miles home down a broken freeway.

+If you live in an area where very cold weather is a possibility, pack enough gear to get you through some outdoor travel in cold weather.
+Heavy gloves, a hat, and warm socks are the minimum.